AdmcCarthy/Stroop_Effect/README.rst

 4. Visualizations the distribution of the sample data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A histogram can display the distribution of results from each experiment.
-This is combine with a faint
+This is combined with a faint
-rug plot to highlight where the individual values occur along the x-axis and kernel density estimation to
+rug plot (showing small vertical ticks along the x-axis) to highlight where the individual values occur along the x-axis and kernel density estimation to
 highlight the distribution of values.
 Both figures are plotted using the same x-axis.

 .. image:: resources\images\Congruent_hist.png